 Financial Inclusion and Islamic Finance

-From the perspective of Islamic finance, financial inclusion is a “state where individuals and businesses in a society have access to, and usage of, a range of affordable and quality Shari’ah-compliant financial products and services that appropriately meet their needs; and are delivered by formal financial service providers in a transparent, and simple manner while duly complying with the rules of Shari’ah, thus enabling an informed understanding by the customer.”
+From the perspective of Islamic finance, IFSB defines financial inclusion as a “state where individuals and businesses in a society have access to, and usage of, a range of affordable and quality Shari’ah-compliant financial products and services that appropriately meet their needs; and are delivered by formal financial service providers in a transparent, and simple manner while duly complying with the rules of Shari’ah, thus enabling an informed understanding by the customer.”

 The concept of financial inclusion is well grounded with the foundation of the Islamic economic system: Justice, Transparency and Equality.

 Policymakers are recognizing that financial inclusion activities in Islamic finance should not only be restricted to the low-income segments of society but also include the ‘bankable’ segments of society that financially exclude themselves due to religious reasons.
 The barriers to financial inclusion go beyond access to financial services — usage and quality of financial services make a difference.

 The concept of financial inclusion and microfinance are in full harmony with the objectives of Shari’ah (Islamic Law).
 In fact, financial inclusiveness is the underlying concept of Islamic banks.
 Islamic banking is not merely an idea of being interest-free; it is a system pursuing the fundamental philosophy of helping deprived and neglected people to be self-sufficient, and productive members of society.